OpenWeatherMap

 OpenWeatherMap is an online service, owned by OpenWeather Ltd, that provides global weather data via API, including current weather data, forecasts, nowcasts, and historical weather data.
 The company provides a minute-by-minute hyperlocal precipitation forecast.
 The convolutional machine learning model uses meteorological broadcast services and data from airport weather stations, on-ground radar stations, weather satellites, remote sensing satellites, METAR, and automated weather stations.

 The company has more than 2 million customers, ranging from independent developers to Fortune 500 companies.

 The APIs provided by OpenWeatherMap have resulted in repositories on GitHub.
 The APIs support multiple languages, units of measurement, and industry standard data formats like JSON and XML.

 Company Profile

 OpenWeather Ltd is a UK-based company that provides global environmental data using artificial intelligence and machine learning.
-OpenWeather was founded ten years ago, and it now serves more than six million users.
+At 2022 it served more than six million users.
 They deliver more than two billion forecasts each day and their products are specialized for energy, logistics, agriculture, and other industries.
 OpenWeather works with organizations like the Met Office and the U.S. National Oceanic and Atmospheric Administration.
 They are members of both the World Meteorological Organization and the European Space Agency.
 The company also runs the OpenWeather Foundation, which supports open data access, education, and sustainability efforts.